-Gallinari scored 28 points to help Oklahoma City beat the Philadelphia 76ers 127-119 on Friday night.
+OKLAHOMA CITY -- Danilo Gallinari scored 28 points to help the Oklahoma City Thunder top the Philadelphia 76ers 127-119 in overtime on Friday night.

 Chris Paul had 27 points for the Thunder, who had dropped three of four.
 Shai Gilgeous-Alexander scored 24 points, and Terrance Ferguson finished with 19.

-It was the biggest win of the season for a franchise that lost All-Stars Russell Westbrook and Paul George in offseason trades.
-The sellout Chesapeake Energy Arena crowd of 18,203 backed the Thunder with loud cheering in the fourth quarter and overtime and made it seem, for a night, like nothing had changed in a venue long known as one of the league’s loudest places.
+It was the biggest win of the season for a Thunder franchise that lost All-Stars Russell Westbrook and Paul George in offseason trades.
+The crowd roared in the fourth quarter and overtime and made it seem, for a night, like nothing had changed.

 Gallinari missed a jumper from the top of the key that would have won it at the end of regulation, but he made up for it with seven points in overtime.